-Clare studies yin with Sarah Powers and Norman Blair and has started teaching yin classes and workshops in London and Hertfordshire.
+Clare studies yin with Sarah Powers and Norman Blair and teaches yin classes and workshops in London and Hertfordshire.

 She also teach gentle classes – blending a mix of postures and yin poses with a focus on alignment and deep relaxation.
 Also, if you have a visual impairment or have ME/CFS and live in Hertfordshire she can help you.